michelderu/build-your-own-rag-chatbot/README.md

 ```bash
 git clone https://github.com/michelderu/build-your-own-rag-agent
 ```

+Now just follow the steps outlined in this tutorial.

 ## 4️⃣ Add a Chatbot interface to the app
 In this step we'll start preparing the app to allow for chatbot interaction with a user.
 We'll use the following Streamlit components: